-Table 8.2 Characteristics of Some Physical Layer Protocols
+Table 4.2 Characteristics of Some Physical Layer Protocols

-Data Link Service
+4.4 Data Link Service

-Data link services include establishment and maintenance of data link between work entities in neigh-boring systems.
-Over such a link, users can transfer data ably and without concern for framing, addressing, and detection and recovery from mission errors.
-Two Data Link protocols, X.25 LAPB and IEEE 802.2 (together IEEE 802.3), are discussed in later sections, with a view to illustrate how a Data and the maintained over a Physical connection.
+Data link services include establishment and maintenance of data link between Network entities in neigh-boring systems.
+Over such a link, users can transfer data reliably and without concern for framing, addressing, and detection and recovery from transmission errors.
+Two Data Link protocols, X.25 LAPB and IEEE 802.2 (together with IEEE 802.3), are discussed in later sections, with a view to illustrate how a Data Link can be maintained over a Physical connection.

-8.4.1 A Model of Data Link Layer
+4.4.1 A Model of Data Link Layer

-Figure 8.10 is a model of Data Link layer and the service that it offers to its users.
-Sers of the Data Link service are Network entities residing in end systems or in termediate systems.
-They are, as such, referred to as Data Link service users, or DLS sers.
-The Data Link layer, together with the Physical layer below, is responsible for roviding the service.
-These layers are thus modelled as the Data Link service is rovided at, what is called, Data Link service access point, or DLSAP.
-A DLS user is tached to one or more DLSAPs, and can be identified using the address of a DLSAP to hich it is attached, or simply DLSAP address.
+Figure 4.10 is a model of Data Link layer and the service that it offers to its users.
+Users of the Data Link service are Network entities residing in end systems or in Intermediate systems.
+They are, as such, referred to as Data Link service users, or DLS users.
+The Data Link layer, together with the Physical layer below, is responsible for providing the service.
+These layers are thus modelled as the Data Link service is provided at, what is called, Data Link service access point, or DLSAP.
+A DLS user is attached to one or more DLSAPs, and can be identified using the address of a DLSAP to which it is attached, or simply DLSAP address.

 Data Link service is generally connection-oriented (see [CCITT X.212, ISO 8886.2]).
 But in some cases it may simply be connection-less.
 In either case, data transfer is transparent to the Data Link layer.
 That is user data is not constrained in any manner by the Data Link layer.
 Further, characteristics of the Physical layer and of the transmission medium are not visible to the DLS users.
 A Data Link Connection (or simply DLC) is established by the Data Link layer between two DL service access points on behalf of two DLS users.
 Each connection is identified by a DLC End-Point Identifier, the significance of which is local to the DLS user and the DLS provider.
 It may, however, be pointed the out that usually there is only one Data Link connection established between a pair of DLS users.
 This DLC is able to support a number of Network connections.
-Data Link Service Data Unit (or simply DLSDU) is a sequence of bits, bytes, served from one DLSAP to another with another with its two boundaries rved.
+A Data Link Service Data Unit (or simply DLSDU) is a sequence of bits, bytes, transferred from one DLSAP to another with another with its two boundaries preserved.
 There may be a constraint on the maximum size of the DLSDU.
-Thus, one of major concerns of the Data Link is to suitably delimit, and perhaps segment, SDUs so that these can be transferred from one DL entity to another.
-Other major control.
-Error recovery and flow control are meaningful only when the service is mection-oriented.
+Thus, one of the major concerns of the Data Link is to suitably delimit, and perhaps segment, DLSDUs so that these can be transferred from one DL entity to another.
+Other major functions of the Data Link layer include addressing, error detection and recovery, and flow control.
+Error recovery and flow control are meaningful only when the service is connection-oriented.